 (2) "Course completion" means that a student has completed a course with a passing grade and the provider has transmitted the grade and credit to the primary LEA of enrollment.

-(3)(a) "Course Credit Acknowledgment" or "CCA" means an agreement and registration record using the Superintendent provided Statewide Online Education Program form.
+(3)(a) "Course Credit Acknowledgment" or "CCA" means an agreement and registration record using the Statewide Online Education Program application provided by the Superintendent.

-(b) Except as provided in Subsection 53A-15-1208(3)(h), the CCA shall be signed by the designee of the primary school of enrollment, and the qualified provider.
+(b) Except as provided in Subsection 53F-4-508(3)(h), the CCA shall be signed by the designee of the primary school of enrollment, and the qualified provider.

-(4)(a) "Eligible student" means a student enrolled in grades 6-12 in a course that:
+(4)(a) "Eligible student" means a student enrolled in grades 6-12 in a secondary environment in a course that:

 (i) is offered by a public school; and